Psvensso/react-starter-book/react-components.md

 ```

 We will not use this syntax anymore in the chapters that follows.
 This is only to understand the underlying process.
 We will mainly use JSX.

----

-Now let's go and look at immutability and why it's so important to the React ecosystem.